LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/windows/install.md

 Under section **Bindings**:

 * **HttpsMode**: by default, both the dashboard and the REST APIs can only be accessed through HTTPS, which is the recommended behavior if you have a valid SSL certificate.
-To change this behavior, you can set this setting to:
-  * `RedirectPages`: allow REST APIs to be accessed through HTTP, but still redirect users accessing the dashboard to HTTPS (use this value if you have a valid SSL certificate but some legacy client applications do not recognize it)
+  * If you do not have a valid SSL certificate, set this setting to `Optional`.
+Users accessing the dashboard will not be redirected to HTTPS and REST APIs will be accessible through HTTP.
-  * `Optional`: allow REST APIs to be accessed through HTTP and do not redirect users accessing the dashboard to HTTPS (use this value if you don't have a valid SSL certificate)
+  * If you have a valid SSL certificate but some legacy client applications do not recognize it, set this setting to `RedirectPages`.
+REST APIs will still be accessible through HTTP (like in `Optional` mode), but users accessing the dashboard will be redirected to HTTPS.
 * **SslPort**: by default, users accessing the dashboard through HTTP are redirected to HTTPS on the standard TCP port 43.
 If the site is using HTTPS on a non-standard port, set it here.

 ### Amplia settings